How Do Coconuts Grow?

 While attempting its palm growth, the germinating coconut cannot dry out.
 Yet their life continues, for the love of this big (2nd biggest of any seed), oily, chewy, milky fruit.

-Coconuts need warm temperatures for sprouting.
-That ranges from 81-100°F/27-38°C. So, think tropical weather.
+The best temperatures ranges from 81-100°F/27-38°C. So, think tropical weather.
 Meaning they grow between north & south of the equator to 26° latitudes.
 Doing well in the USDA Growing Zones 10b-11, or equivalent.

 Possibly they'll survive exceedingly short temp dips.
 But not less than 41°F/5°C.